Waimea-bjconningnewsham/300dtd-assessment/docs/Design.md

 ### Meeting the Needs of the Users

-Replace this text with a brief evaluation of how well you met the needs of your users.
-Look at what you initially wrote about who they are, what specific needs they have, etc. and discuss how well the system meets those needs.
+The users needs have been meet as best as possible with the website design and fuctionality.
+Feedback from end user had been takin in and added, changes where made to adjust to the end users needs and requests.

 ### Meeting the System Requirements

-Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.
+I've meet all of the requirements that I stated at the start of the project to the fullest of my abilitys and byond.
+My website is easy to use for those with no knowladge of tech, it functions as intended and it is set up in a way that if anything goes wrong in the future it will be easily identifuable and fixable.

-### Review of IMPLICATION NAME HERE
+### Review of Uability

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+This implacation was adresed with how I designed this website, it has be labled heavily.

-### Review of IMPLICATION NAME HERE
+### Review of Funtionalitly

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+This implacation was adressed with how I made the website, this was done by the layout of the website, alowing me to make sure that it worked.

-### Review of IMPLICATION NAME HERE
+### Review of Future Proofing

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+This implacation was adressed with how I set up my website.
+This was done when I started making it, I was also making it with the future in mind, about what would happen if they where more people if there where more users.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Findable

-Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+My website is full of lables, everything is labled clearly.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Useful

-Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+This interface is fully usable, and it tackles a real life problem of complext ordering systems.
+Along with being desirabile from the end user.

-### Review of UX PRINCIPLE NAME HERE
+### Review of Desirability

-Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
+This implication has been fully satificed.
+I had changed and edited every aspect the end user did not like or thought could be inproved, resulting in a much smoother and functnable interface.